3M to make more face masks, ramp up imports to U.S. after Trump order

-(Reuters) - 3M Co (MMM.N) said on Friday it would increase the production of respirators and import more masks into the United States, after President Donald Trump invoked a law to help ease a shortage in the items needed to protect health staff against the coronavirus.
+(Reuters) - 3M Co (MMM.N) said on Friday it would increase the production of respirators and import more masks into the United States, after President Donald Trump invoked a law to help ease a shortage of essential items needed to fight the coronavirus pandemic.

 The company said it will work closely with the Federal Emergency Management Agency to prioritize orders for the masks.(bit.ly/3dLDUfT)